Scattering using real-time path integrals: Abstract

 \section{Abstract}

 {\bf Background:} Path integrals are a powerful tool for solving problems in quantum theory that are not amenable to a treatment by perturbation theory.
 Most path integral computations require an analytic continuation to imaginary time.
 While imaginary time treatments of scattering are possible, imaginary time is not a natural framework for treating scattering problems.
+More importantly, quantum algorithms for calculating path integrals require real-time evolution.

-{\bf Purpose:} To test a recently introduced method for performing direct calculations of scattering observables using real-time path integrals.
+{\bf Purpose:} To test a recently introduced method for performing direct calculations of scattering observables using real-time path integrals in order to understand the challenges facing real-time path integral calculations of scattering observables.

-{\bf Methods:} The computations are based on a new interpretation of the path integral as the expectation value of a potential functional on a space of continuous paths with respect to a complex probability distribution.
-The method has the advantage that it can be applied to arbitrary short-range potentials.
+{\bf Method:} The computations are based on a new interpretation of the path integral as the expectation value of a potential functional on cylinder sets of continuous paths with respect to a complex probability distribution.
+The method can in principle be applied to arbitrary short-range potentials.

-{\bf Results:} The new method is tested by applying it to calculate half-shell sharp-momentum transition matrix elements for one-dimensional potential scattering.
-The calculations for half shell transition operator matrix elements are in agreement with a numerical solution of the Lippmann-Schwinger equation.
-The computational method has a straightforward generalization to more complicated systems.
+{\bf Results:} The method is applied to compute matrix elements of M{\o}ller wave operators applied to narrow wave packets.
+These are used to calculate half-shell sharp-momentum transition matrix elements for one-dimensional potential scattering.
+The calculations for half-shell transition operator matrix elements converge to the numerical solution of the Lippmann-Schwinger equation.

+{\bf Conclusions:} This work presents a proof in principle that scattering observables can be computed using real-time Feynman path integrals.
+While the computational method is not efficient, it can be improved.
+It provides a laboratory for studying quantum computational algorithms that are applicable to scattering problems.